saqibomer/magiccraft/MagicCraft/readme.md

 ### Features

-- Biometric
+- Biometric verification and lock when app goes to background
-- Swift 5.7+
+- Wallet setup
-- CocoaPods or Swift Package Manager for dependency management
+- Balance for chains
-- Compatible iOS device or Simulator running iOS 15+
+- Transactions list
+- QR code scan for sending transaction
+- QR code for wallet

 ### Setup